How the Grinch Stole Christmas (2000 film)

-Dr. Seuss' How the Grinch Stole Christmas (Note: Also known as How the Grinch Stole Christmas, Dr. Seuss' The Grinch, or simply The Grinch) is a 2000 American Christmas fantasy comedy film directed by Ron Howard, who also produced with Brian Grazer, from a screenplay by Jeffrey Price and Peter S. Seaman.
-Based on Dr. Seuss' 1957 children's book of the same name, this marked the first Dr. Seuss book to be adapted into a full-length feature film.
-It is the first live-action adaptation and the second adaptation of the book, following the 1966 animated TV special.
-Narrated by Anthony Hopkins, the film stars Jim Carrey as the eponymous character, with Jeffrey Tambor, Christine Baranski, Bill Irwin and Molly Shannon in supporting roles.
-The story revolves around the Grinch, a grouchy, green recluse living on Mount Crumpit, who despises Christmas and the joyful residents of Whoville and sets out to sabotage their holiday celebration.
+Dr. Seuss' How the Grinch Stole Christmas (Note: Also known as How the Grinch Stole Christmas, or Dr. Seuss' The Grinch) is a 2000 American Christmas comedy film directed by Ron Howard and written by Jeffrey Price and Peter S. Seaman, loosely based on the 1957 children's book of the same name by Dr. Seuss.
+It was the first of two Dr. Seuss books to be adapted into a live-action feature film, and the second adaptation of the book following the 1966 animated TV special.
+Narrated by Anthony Hopkins, the film stars Jim Carrey as the Grinch, a misanthropic green creature living on Mount Crumpit, who despises Christmas and the joyful residents of Whoville and sets out to sabotage their holiday celebration.
+The supporting cast includes Jeffrey Tambor, Christine Baranski, Bill Irwin, Taylor Momsen and Molly Shannon.

-Dr. Seuss' How the Grinch Stole Christmas was released on November 17, 2000, by Universal Pictures.
-The film received mixed reviews from critics upon release, with praise for the performances and visual effects, but criticized the dark humor and tone.
-It emerged as a major commercial success at the box-office, grossing $347 million worldwide and spending four weeks as the top film in the U.S. It became the highest-grossing film of 2000 domestically and the sixth-highest-grossing film of 2000 worldwide.
-It is the second highest-grossing holiday film of all time behind Home Alone (1990), until it was surpassed by the 2018 animated version of The Grinch produced by Universal's Illumination animation division.

-At the 73rd Academy Awards, How the Grinch Stole Christmas won Best Makeup and Hairstyling, in addition to earning nominations for Best Production Design and Best Costume Design.
+How the Grinch Stole Christmas premiered in Los Angeles on November 8, 2000, and was released theatrically in the United States on November 17 by Universal Pictures.
+The film received mixed reviews from critics, but was a commercial success, grossing $351 million on a budget of $123 million, becoming the highest-grossing film of 2000 domestically, the sixth-highest-grossing film of 2000 worldwide, and the fourth-highest-grossing holiday film of all time behind Home Alone 2: Lost in New York (1992).
+At the 73rd Academy Awards, the film won Best Makeup and Hairstyling, in addition to earning nominations for Best Production Design and Best Costume Design.
 Carrey's performance earned him a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.

+As of 2026, a sequel is in development, with Carrey returning and Howard set to direct.